Applicable to all users.

 15.5.
 Lockers may only be used for the limited period of each individual session e.g each swim or each trip to the fitness suite.
 The lockers are regularly checked after closing hours, any belongings found after hours will be removed at the Users own risk and a minimum £10 charge will be imposed.
 Repeated abuse of lockers may in particular lead to immediate suspension of membership/ability to use the Facilities.

 15.6.
-Sport & Physical Activity accept no responsibility for the security of member’s belongings.
+Sport and Physical Activity accept no responsibility for the security of member’s belongings.
 Any belongings collected will be disposed of 1 month after collection.

 16.1.Photography or video recording in any form is not permitted anywhere within the Sports Facilities/Gyms without the express permission of the Duty Manager on shift.<